ereOn/pyslot/doc/source/index.rst

    signal.emit("alice", msg="Hi Bob !")
    signal.emit("bob", msg="Hi Alice !")

-The :func:`connect <pyslot.Signal.connect>` function takes a weak-reference to any callable that will in turn be called whenever the :func:`emit
-<pyslot.Signal.emit>` method gets called.
+The :func:`connect <pyslot.Signal.connect>` function stores a reference (which can be strong or weak) to any callable that will in turn be called whenever the :func:`emit <pyslot.Signal.emit>` method gets called.

 A signal can be connected to several callables, which will all be called *in their registration order*.

 It is also possible to disconnect a callable from the signal by calling the :func:`disconnect <pyslot.Signal.disconnect>` method with that callable as the single argument.
-Since only a weak-reference to the callable is kept, destroying the callable will implicitely disconnect it from the signal as well.
+If only a weak-reference to the callable is kept, destroying the callable will implicitely disconnect it from the signal as well.

 .. note::